Freshman Nursing Guarantee Program

 Applicants wishing to complete a Bachelors of Science in Nursing degree on the U of M Twin Cities campus can do so only through their admission to the Freshman Nursing Guarantee Program.
 Given demand for this program, admission is highly competitive.
-To be considered, students must submit both their complete application for freshman admissions, scholarships and the University Honors Program by November 1, 2017, and also the nursing supplemental application also by November 1.
+To be considered, students must submit both their complete application for freshman admissions (Available Aug 1), scholarships and the University Honors Program by November 1, 2018, and also the nursing supplemental application also by November 1.
 More information on the Freshmen Nursing Guarante program admission requirements can be found on the Office of Undergraduate Admissions webpage.

 What makes our program distinct?

 Students learn in a state-of-the-art simulation center completed in 2013 that gives them the opportunity to practice using the latest equipment and learn from faculty who are practicing in the field.

 The University of Minnesota School of Nursing is centrally located on the Twin Cities campus and is part of the Academic Health Center, which includes the Medical School, College of Pharmacy, School of Public Health, School of Dentistry, College of Veterinary Medicine and other centers and health programs.

 Get hands-on experience with the latest equipment at our simulation center

 As a nursing student, you will participate in classes and activities that build your capacity to work effectively with other members of the health care team including pharmacists, physicians and therapists to improve patient care and coordination.